MicrosoftDocs/winrt-api/windows.services.store/storeavailability_requestpurchaseasync_1696674465.md

 # Windows.Services.Store.StoreAvailability.RequestPurchaseAsync

 ## -description
-Requests the purchase of the current SKU availability and displays the UI that is used to complete the transaction via the Windows Store.
+Requests the purchase of the current SKU availability and displays the UI that is used to complete the transaction via the Microsoft Store.

 > [!IMPORTANT]
 > This method must be called on the UI thread.